iamrajat1127/oss-audit--24BAI10261/README.md

 **Goal:** Disk and Permission Auditor.
 Loops through critical system and Python-specific directories (such as library paths, site-packages, or virtual environments), reporting their size, ownership, and file permissions.

-### 4. 04 log_analyzer.sh
+### 4. 04 log_analyser.sh

-**Goal:** Log File Analyzer.
+**Goal:** Log File Analyser.
 Analyzes Python application log files or related system logs by searching for specified keywords (like ERROR, Traceback, or Warning), counting occurrences, and displaying the last 5 matching entries.

 ### 5. 05 manifesto.sh